-South Gosforth First School has traditionally been a smaller than average school, but in September 2019 the school completed its expansion to be able to support 300 children.
-In September 2023, we look to extend this provision further with the addition of a school nursery.
+In September 2023, South Gosforth successfully extended provision with the addition of a school nursery, taking the approximate number of pupils on roll to 326.
 The expansion has involved a great deal of hard work to significantly improve the learning environment and we are proud to be able to offer our community a school that is light, bright, welcoming and fit for purpose; creating a motivational environment where we can all learn together.
 We would like our children to feel that each day will bring a new opportunity to learn in an interesting way, and that they can learn from adults and their peers as well as share their own knowledge and skills with others.